vidrez/test-Log4Shell/README.md

 ## Autorestart (optional)

-To autorestart the docker web app and the minecraft server on system startup/reboot you can add the *autostart.sh* script as a reboot cron by:
+After the setup is completed inside the *setup* folder will be generated an *autostart.sh* script file that you can use to easily restart the docker web app and the minecraft server on system startup/reboot.
+Also you can add the *autostart.sh* script as a reboot cron by:

-1. Set *autostart.sh* executable with `sudo chmod +x autostart.sh`
-2. Execute `sudo crontab -e`
+1. Executing `sudo crontab -e`
-3. Add at the end of the file the line `@reboot /path/to/autostart.sh` changing '/path/to/autostart.sh' with the actual path to the autoscript
+2. Adding at the end of the file the line `@reboot /path/to/autostart.sh` changing '/path/to/autostart.sh' with the actual path to the autostart script

 ## Disclaimer